 You can use Markdown inside of callouts and alerts, even though this content actually gets inserted inside of HTML in the include.
 This is one of the advantages of kramdown Markdown.
-The include template has an attribute of markdown="span" that allows for the processor to parse Markdown inside of HTML.
+The include template has an attribute of

 Validity checking